krinj/py-hanabi/REPORT.md

 This agent was simulation in a 2-player game, with *n-games* = 100.
 The average score was **15.85** using this "self recognition strategy."
 This is an impressive result, as I found that my agent struggles a lot more when there are fewer players.

 However, I do not believe this to be a good general strategy.
 A large part of this strategy aims to model the world state from the previous player's perspective.
 In a 2 player scenario, this is much easier to simulate because there is only one other player.
-Also, any hint received by the agent is guarenteed to come from the single other player.
+Also, any hint received by the agent is guaranteed to come from the single other player.
 This strategy also assumes that the other player is using the exact same strategy to play; that is, it assumes that it is playing a mirror-image of itself.

 Whilst this may be specialized to deal with a mirror-match in a 2-player scenario, I do not think it will be robust to 3, 4 or 5 player games, and with different agents.
 Although the self-recognition agent was not tested in *Walton-River et al's paper (2017*), Osawa's outer-state agent demonstrated significantly lower scores when evaluated in a larger team game.